 Other practice using quotation marks might involve their use around a nickname.
-The famous mid-20th century singer, Nat "King" Cole, was not born with name "King."
+The famous mid-20th century singer, Nat "King" Cole, was not born with the name "King."
 It was a nickname given to him by his fellow musicians for the smooth and easy way he had with singing.

-It took until the 16th century before the actual invention of quote marks - the set of elevated twin commas - was used by typesetters.
-The quote marks were not separate symbols, as were the letters used in moveable type.
+It took until the 16th century before the actual invention of quote marks, or the set of elevated twin commas, used by typesetters.
+The quote marks were not separate symbols like the letters used in moveable type.
 The quote marks were directly carved into the typesetting metal by the printer before the text was printed.